bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:26 AM CT, February 19</p>
+<p class="updated_time"> Latest data: 06:49 AM CT, February 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 63°, which is 5° *colder* than yesterday.
-Tomorrow is expected to be 18° *colder* than today.
+Today's high is 66°, which is 3° *colder* than yesterday.
+Tomorrow is expected to be 20° *colder* than today.

 Currently:

 - 48°
-- Overcast
+- Misty
-- 92% humidity
+- 94% humidity
-- 6 mph wind
+- 2 mph wind
-- 91% cloud cover
+- 99% cloud cover
 - 35 AQI 🟩
 - 0.04 inches of rain expected in the next 48 hours